 Your new look after your Mini Facelift

 Having a Mini Facelift doesn't stop the clock.
-Your face will continue to age with time, and you may want to repeat the procedure one or more times-perhaps five or ten years down the line.
-But in another sense, the effects of even one facelift are lasting; years later, you'll continue to look better than if you'd never had a facelift at all.
+Your face will continue to age with time, and you may want to repeat the procedure one or more times - perhaps ten years down the line.
+So, while you will continue to age, if you had an identical twin who did not have a lift, you would always look better than your twin.

 How to get started?